 “Protecting the scalp is vital, agrees Abi Cleeve, creator and CEO of Ultrasun and Skinsense.
 “Such a high proportion of skin cancer develops here.
 Bunches and braiding, alongside partings, are worth minding as they really expose the scalp.”
 Apart from potentially cancerous mutations, UV rays can hamper hair growth, so you really want to give your scalp cover.

 Then there is the hair itself.
 “Although hair doesn’t burn in the same way as skin, UV rays still damage it,” says Shona Bisset, development chemist for Windle haircare.
 “UVB radiation is responsible for protein loss in the hair (causing split ends, frizz and dryness), while UVA causes colour changes.
 Grey hair is particularly sensitive to UV damage.”

-Then there is the hair itself.
-“A combination of sun and the damaging UV rays, swimming in the sea and chlorine from the pool will effect the condition and quality of your hair too.
-They will cause it to dry out, become quite brittle and if you're fair, chlorine and the sea can turn your hair slightly green and if you have coloured hair, it will lift and lighten,” explains Adam.
-The solution?
-Well let's find out.
+And of course, sea salt and chlorine from the pool will “affect the condition and quality of your hair too,” says Reed.
+“They will cause it to dry out, causing brittleness.
+If you're fair, chlorine and the sea can turn your hair slightly green and any colourants in your hair will lift and lighten.”
+Plenty of reasons to take holiday protection for your hair seriously.